 Although the majority of them would stay far away from tackling any DIY projects which involve electrics or plumbing, women are indeed in on this DIY fever as well, with many of them (a whopping 40%) demonstrating a willingness to upscale old furniture.

-That’s all great, but what’s a bit concerning about our demonstrated attitudes to the potential #DIYDisasters is that nearly half of all DIYers aren’t in the slightest bit concerned about the health and injury risks associated with DIY projects and there are quite a few very serious ones to speak of.
-Falling from height is a major risk when completing a DIY project, with wobbly ladders being responsible for most falls.
-This is why it’s so important to visit a site like https://www.myhousepainter.com/painters/california/ to get painters to paint any hard-to-reach places for you.
+There is also the risk of electric shock if the DIYer is not familiar with the wiring in the house.
+This is why it’s so important to visit a site like https://www.myhousepainter.com/painters/california/ to get painters to paint any hard-to-reach surfaces and a similar website to find another handyman to deal with other projects.
 The last thing you want to do is fall down the stairs as you stretch across the landing trying to reach that final corner.
 I mean what would you do if you injured yourself to the point that you couldn’t continue working for a while, which would mean that your ability to earn an income would be impaired?

 What about some concealed health risks you may not even know about until you’re deep into your DIY project, like suffering from coming into contact with asbestos?
 It’s certainly a possibility if your home was built in the period spanning from the 1930s right up to the late 1980s.